Australia: An Increasingly Global Approach

 The SFCT targets activities that occur both within Australia and in foreign jurisdictions.
 It works closely with international partner agencies, both law enforcement and regulators, governments and organisations across the globe, including countries that are subject to Australia’s bilateral tax treaties and tax exchange agreements.
 The current operational focus of the task force is: cybercrime affecting tax and superannuation; offshore tax evasion; illegal phoenix activity; and serious financial crime relating to the Australian government’s Coronavirus Economic Response Package.

 Pacific Transnational Crime Network

-The Pacific Transnational Crime Network (PTCN) represents an international police services-led criminal intelligence and investigation capability that operates under the governance of the Pacific Islands Chiefs of Police (PICP) network.
-Developed in 2002 to combat transnational crime in the Pacific, the PTCN presently consists of 25 domestic and foreign law enforcement bodies from 17 Pacific Island countries.
+The Pacific Transnational Crime Network (PTCN) represents a regional international police services-led criminal intelligence and investigation capability.
+Developed in 2002 to combat transnational crime in the Pacific, the PTCN consists of over two-dozen domestic and foreign law enforcement bodies from nations in the region, particularly Pacific Island countries.

 Prominent members include the following: